jckkrr/jckkrr/README.md

-# I love using data to find out what is really going on.
+# Using data to find out what is really going on.

 🥇 Winner of the 2023 European Centre for Press and Media Freedom IJ4EU Impact Award